 peekaboo app

 app bundles every app-management primitive Peekaboo exposes: launching, quitting, hiding, relaunching, switching focus, and listing processes.
-Each subcommand works directly with NSWorkspace/AX data so it shares the same view of the system as the rest of the CLI.
+Commands run through the selected Peekaboo runtime host so they share its macOS session, LaunchServices, and AX view instead of the caller's sandbox.

 #Subcommands